What Is a Dental Crown?

 1. All-Porcelain (Ceramic) Crowns

 All-porcelain crowns offer the most natural appearance, making them an excellent choice for front teeth.
 They are metal-free, which is ideal for patients with metal allergies.
-However, they are slightly less durable than some alternatives and may not be the best option for back teeth that endure heavy chewing forces.
+However, they are slightly less durable than some alternatives and may not be the most suitable option for back teeth that endure heavy chewing forces.

 2. Zirconia Crowns